samuelmunyoki/ProxyDNS/README.md

-#ProxyDNS
+# ProxyDNS
 **What is ProxyDNS?**

-PRoxyDNS is a proxing service that forwards DNS queries to other DNS servers while still providing a way to intercept, view or modify recieved DNS queries.
+ProxyDNS is a proxing service that forwards DNS queries to other DNS servers while still providing a way to intercept, view or modify recieved DNS queries.
 It can be modified to act as a firewall.

 **Progamming language used?**

 Golang - Let's do stuff fast
+## Todo
+[] Write good documentation.
+[] Refactor code